sa-mw-dach/manuela/docs/documentation/SETUP.md

     * "start iot-consumer"
 1. iot-frontend
     * "install ionic and dependencies".
 Watch the logs, there might be a question popping up! answer as you like.
 This step is required only the first time you start the workspace.
+    * "Update iot-consumer URL config".
+This command reads the dynamic route for the iot-consumer component and updates the config file in iot-frontend.
+It prompts for an OpenShift Login.
+Please login to the local OpenShift with as user who has the permission to execute 'oc get route'.
+If it does not work, please manually change the route as described in the following step.
     * Before you can start the frontend, you need to adapt the config to point the iot-consumer.
 Therefore, open manuela-dev/components/iot-frontend/src/conf/config.json.
 Replace the websocket path from "localhost" with the URL from the iot-consumer (click on the iot-consumer "link" in the runtimes).
 Should like like this: ![image alt text](images/crw_3.png)

     * "start iot-frontend".
 This brings up the frontend serving component.
 Once it is running, you see the popup from crw on how to reach it: ![image alt text](images/crw_2.png)